oimodeler/oimodeler/newdocs/source/data.rst

 ..  _data_oimFluxData:
 Photometric and spectroscopic data
 ----------------------------------

+This complete code corresponding to this section is available in `PhotometricAndSpectroscopicData.py <https://github.com/oimodeler/oimodeler/blob/main/examples/Modules/PhotometricAndSpectroscopicData.py>`_

 The `OIFITS2 <https://www.aanda.org/articles/aa/pdf/2017/01/aa26405-15.pdf>`_ format
 allow to use flux or spectrum measurements using the OI_FLUX extension.